Want to see the latest movies on DVD with no wait?

 You can still check out DVDs the traditional way.
 We will have an additional copy available of each of these movies in the regular DVD section, which will circulate for free, but the hold lines on those copies are frequently long.
 New DVDs will be regularly added to the fredbox collection.

 Fredbox, like Leap the Line, enables you to spend a little to benefit the library while getting brand new DVDs faster.
-Look for the NEW fredbox display in our checkout area!
+Look for the fredbox display in our checkout area!

 Stackpole Book Collection donated in